michael105/michael105.github.io/showcase.md

 I decided me for a study of Philosophy.
 Which I did for the next 6 years, finishing with the degree "Magister Artium"(Master of Arts).

-Which might have been a mistake, instead of selling my software I now had to spare every penny.
+The studies might have been a mistake seen financially, instead of selling my software I now had to spare every penny.
 (I once adapted and licensed my software to a customer of another business, but this costed me overall half a year, and I could live of the money earned only for one year overall, so I favored my studies in consequence) But this "mistake" I'd do again, Philosophy gave me more than all the money could have.